joshbegley/nyt-latest/README.md

 **Shohei Ohtani not ruled out to pitch in postseason, Dave Roberts says**\
-`The last time Shohei Ohtani pitched a game was with Los Angeles Angles in August 23, 2023.`\
+`The last time Shohei Ohtani pitched a game was with Los Angeles Angels in Aug.
+23, 2023.`\
 https://nytimes.com/athletic/5766050/2024/09/13/shohei-ohtani-pitching-playoffs-la-dodgers/

 **Mets set-up man Dedniel Núñez done for the season**\